xpdota/guide-scratch/3pty/LogGuide.md

 - 0x02 = fully resisted
 - 0x08 = 'X has no effect' message
 - 0x0b = mp gain ('damage' indicates amount)
-- 0x0e = status applied to target ('damage >> 16' indicates status effect ID, leftmost byte is stack count)
+- 0x0e = status applied to target (see "status effects" below)
-- 0x0f = status applied to caster ('damage >> 16' indicates status effect ID, leftmost byte is stack count)
+- 0x0f = status applied to caster (see "status effects" below)
 - 0x14 = 'no effect' message related to a particular status effect ('damage >> 16' indicates status effect ID)

 The next byte to the left indicates the 'severity' for damage effects: